SonarQubeCommunity/sonar-lua/README.md

 ### Complexity
 The following elements increment the complexity by one:

  FUNCTION,
  FUNCSTAT,
  FUNCTIONCALL,
  WHILE_STATEMENT,
  FOR_STATEMENT,
  IF_STATEMENT,
  DO_STATEMENT,
+ TABLECONSTRUCTOR

 ## Checks
 XPathCheck